 TO CHARGE OR NOT TO CHARGE?

-How much you charge should be proportionate to your regular classes, live classes usually between 50-70% of your normal prices considering there is no studio hire.
-However, you can also sell via monthly subscription for pre-recorded classes and workouts.
+How much you charge should be proportionate to your regular classes; live classes are usually between 50-70% of your normal prices considering there is no studio hire.
+However, you can also sell a monthly subscription for pre-recorded classes and workouts.

 FACEBOOK & INSTAGRAM ONLINE CLASSES

-The most accessible platform because your audience is already there.
-You can set up a private Facebook group that require a membership payment or stream your classes for free on your page and public profile.
-CONS: interruption in streaming, you can't charge directly on the platform, so will be difficult to earn an income from your class unless you do this via private group/account.
+These are the most accessible platforms because your audience is already there.
+You can set up a private Facebook group that requires a membership payment or stream your classes for free on your page and public profile.
+CONS: Interruption in streaming, you can't charge directly on the platform, so will be difficult to earn an income from your class unless you do this via private group/account.
 Plus Instagram/Facebook have existing music license agreements in place which you need to abide by.
-Your increase risks of having your audio muted.
+There is an increased risk of having your audio muted.

 YOUTUBE ONLINE CLASSES

-Same as above but more reliable streaming and you can ask for a subscription with a private Youtube channel.
+Same as above but more reliable streaming, and you can ask for a subscription with a private Youtube channel.
 Reasonably easy to set up.
-Music has fewer chances of being muted (some tracks may get muted in some countries due to particular license agreement).
+Music has fewer chances of being muted (though some tracks may get muted in some countries due to particular license agreements).
 CONS: You might start seeing ads on your videos, and you will not be able to monetize videos that you are using music with (unless you're using original music that you have purchased from the artist).

 ONLINE CLASSES ON PRIVATE CHANNELS

-There are plenty of private channels/video hosting solutions, including Zoom, Skype, Vimeo, your website provider, etc..
-Where you can choose if you want to pre-record or live-stream your classes.
-However, these private hosting channels do not have a license/agreement in place, so to be in full compliance (and not risk having your videos blocked/removed by the platform or the music publisher, you should have the following options in place
+There is plenty of private channels/video hosting solutions, including Zoom, Skype, Vimeo, your website provider, etc. Where you can choose if you want to pre-record or live-stream your classes.
+However, these private hosting channels do not have a license/agreement in place, so to be in full compliance (and not risk having your videos blocked/removed by the platform or the music publisher), you should have the following options in place:

-Permissions/ Licence from the Music Company OR purchase your tracks through a license-free / license-cleared company - especially if you plan to modify/use mixes etc..
-Always ensure you're purchasing your music and you read the T&Cs of what you are/not allowed to use the music for.
+Permission/Licence from the Music Company OR purchase your tracks through a license-free/license-cleared company - especially if you plan to modify/use mixes etc. Always ensure you're purchasing your music and you read the T&Cs of what you are/not allowed to use the music for.

-PRS Limited Online Music License for a small publisher/ individual using the music as "INTERACTIVE WEBCAST" usage type license under Band A usage (less than 6500 streaming hours per year).
-The annual cost is of 142+VAT GBP/ year allowing you to use music online as part of your entertainment activities.
+PRS Limited Online Music License for a small publisher/individual using the music as "INTERACTIVE WEBCAST" usage type license under Band A usage (less than 6500 streaming hours per year).
+The annual cost is of 142+VAT GBP/year allowing you to use music online as part of your entertainment activities.
 HOWEVER, pay pro-rata temporarily if you are only offering online content during these months, subject to a minimum fee of £73 + VAT.
-More information about this license on
+More information about this license is below.

 PUBLIC LIABILITY INSURANCE

 As a professional, ensure you act accordingly: your students put their health and safety into your hands.
-Launching your online classes is a great time to brush up on your H&S notes from your original training to ensure you're following recommended teaching guidelines and avoid a negligent teaching practice.
+Launching your online classes is a great time to brush up on your H&S notes from your original training to ensure you're following recommended teaching guidelines and avoid negligent teaching practices.